 - Professional License Check.
 It looks to see if the individual has any professional licenses, including those related to childcare.

 - Liens and Judgments.
 Outstanding liens and judgments can provide a snapshot of a person’s accountability.
-Also, a person in a bad financial situation may be motivated to steal from you and your home.
+A person in a bad financial situation may also be motivated to steal from you and your home.

 After Hiring a Nanny